History of AVCon

 July 21st, 22nd and 23rd, 2023 – Adelaide Convention Centre

-Although back at the convention centre, the scale of the event had to be brought down.
-AVCon was without its popular Quiz Night event for the first time due to lack of space, and the main stage was only utilised for the cosplay competition, guest panels, the auction and the closing ceremony.
+While AVCon 2023 returned to the Adelaide Convention Centre, the event had to be scaled down.
+For the first time AVCon was without its popular Quiz Night due to lack of space, and the main stage was only utilised on Sunday for the cosplay competition, guest panels, the auction, and the closing ceremony.

-For the first time, even AVCon featured American and Japanese talent as guests.
+For the first time, AVCon featured both American and Japanese talent as guests.
 Lisle Wilkerson (voice of Nina Williams in the Tekken series and Joy in Shenmue) and Japanese animation director Hiroshi Nagahama (director of the Mushishi anime series) attended in person.

-A special virtual AstroBoy panel ran with original cast members from the 1980s English dub Patricia Whitely (Astro), Becke Wilenski (Uran), Bob Gonzalez (Daddy Walrus) and Jay Rath (Skunk).
+Virtual guests were also a highlight, with online panels by Japanese voice actor Toshio Furukawa (Piccolo in Dragon Ball Z and Portgas D. Ace in One Piece) and Shogo Sakata (Aki Hayakawa in Chainsaw Man).
+A special virtual AstroBoy panel featured original cast members from the 1980s English dub: Patricia Whitely (Astro), Becke Wilenski (Uran), Bob Gonzalez (Daddy Walrus), and Jay Rath (Skunk).

 Art and design by Faewisp.